 The aim with this post is to provide an easy reference to some of the main anitbiotics that are use in molecular biology, their mechanisms, range and working concentrations.
 I hope you will find it useful.

 Your Personal Antibiotics Reference Guide

-If I have missed out an antibiotic that you use routinely in your work, please feel free to contact me or leave a comment and I will add it to the table.
+This is by no means an exhaustive list of all anitbiotics used in molecular biology, so if I have missed out an antibiotic that you use routinely in your work, please leave a comment and I will add it to the table.

 It’s important that you store your antibiotics appropriately, so you can ensure that they are working correctly when you come to use them.
 For a guide on proper storage and use of antibiotics, check out our related article Antibiotic Stability: Keep Your (Gun)powder Dry.
 This article also provides information on the best solvent to use for your stock and whether the antibiotic is light-sensitive or not.

 When using antibiotics in plates, do you know how long in advance you can prepare them, or if the plates that have been in your cold rooms for the past few weeks are still usable?
 You might be surprised when you find the answers in our article: Ye Olde Antibiotic Plates.